cunger/escape-velocity/content/patchwork.md

 math: false
 ---

 The list of resources below is growing and evolving as I proceed on a slow but steady learning journey towards nuclear proficiency and technical software engineering.
+As Marie Curie said: _Now is the time to understand more._

 # Bookshelf